Paulding County DUI Lawyer - Paulding County DUI Attorney

 The Superior Court is the court of highest jurisdiction in the county and hears all felony cases, as well as cases that have been transferred from the lower courts in the county.

-As in Paulding County Probate Court, your first court date in Superior Court will be your arraignment date.
+As in Paulding County State Court, your first court date in Superior Court will be your arraignment date.
 After your arraignment, there will be one or more intermediate court dates, sometimes referred to as “calendar call” or “pretrial” dates that you will be required to attend.

 In the Superior Court, you may resolve your case in one of several ways.
 You may enter a plea to the DUI or a lesser offense.
 Your Paulding County DUI Attorney will engage in negotiations with the District Attorney's office and will use every tool at his or her disposal to ensure that you are fairly treated and receive the best possible plea deal in your case.
 Of course, it is also your constitutional right to have your case tried by a jury of your peers.
 For a DUI case, which is a misdemeanor offense, this jury will be comprised of 6 individuals.
 For felony cases, the jury is made up of 12 people.